A Strategic Proposal to Strengthen Membership and Engage the Next Generation of MGA and Magnette Enthusiasts

 Membership decline is not unique to NAMGAR.
 Several factors contribute to this trend across classic car organizations:

-A critical observation: there are likely twice as many MGAs on the road as there are NAMGAR members, or maybe more.
+A critical observation: there are likely twice as many MGAs and Magnette’s on the road as there are NAMGAR members, or maybe more.
 Demographics show that we have 6500 members that belong to one of our chapters and only a total of over 700 belong to NAMGAR.
-Opportunity I would think so.
+This presents an opportunity.
 Also, according to NAMGARs registration data we have over 9000 cars registered.
 This represents a significant untapped membership pool.
 Many of these owners:

 Demographic Realities